 - an environmental management intranet page provided information on environmental issues for the courts

-- regular articles about the courts' environmental status were included in the internal e-newsletter the Courts Exchange
+- regular articles about the courts' environmental status were included in the national internal e-newsletter Courts Exchange, and

-- a courts-specific 'envirosmart' logo was used as branding when promoting environmental initiatives, and
+- a court-specific 'envirosmart' logo was used as branding when promoting environmental initiatives.

-Fitouts and refurbishments continued to be conducted in an environmentally responsible manner including by:
+Fitouts and refurbishments continued to be conducted in an environmentally responsible manner including:

 - recycling demolished materials where possible